srujanpadole/currency-converter/README.md

 # currency-converter
-currency-converter using python automation
+currency-converter using python automation.
 <br>
-you want first put your api key on there then the code work.
+You want first put your api key on there then the code work.